 Some Tips For Parents of Teenage Girls

 Not all teens are the same.
-And teen girls are not like teen boys, although they could be equally painful.
 Here are some additional tips on how to raise a teenage girl.

 10. Make her resilient:

-Yes, we treat our little girls as princesses.
-Well, bring her up like a princess who is strong, resilient and honest.
+Yes, we may treat our little girls as princesses.
+Bring her up like a princess who is strong, resilient and honest.
 Focus more on her character than her looks.
 More often than not, parents have this urge to protect their little girl from the bad world.
 While it certainly is your job to protect your kids, understand that you cannot always do so.
-And it is okay if they get a little hurt once in a while because that makes them tougher.
+And it is okay if they get a little hurt once in a while because that makes them stronger.

 11. Instill confidence:

 Instill confidence in your little girl, and you will help her make her dreams come true.
 That said, make the distinction between confidence and over-confidence.
 While it is okay to believe that she can achieve anything she sets her mind to, she should also know about her limitations and capabilities.

 Teach her to take little risks that bring in rewards she desires.
 It is okay if she fails.
 Most importantly, make her understand that she doesn’t need to be perfect.